Data For Product Managers

 Service Ping (Version App)

-- It is optional but defaults to being on.
+- Sending Service Ping is optional but defaults to being on.

 - You can see the percent of paid subscriptions that successfully send a ping every month on this chart.
-We do not know about unlicensed (core) users but assume the same rate.
-Here is more information on why some instances block data from being sent.
+We do not know about the opt-in rate of unlicensed (Core/Free) users but assume the same rate.
+Here is more information on why some installations block data from being sent.

 ping_delivery_type